 Benefit-rich aloe vera has been known to soothe and help treat irritated skin.
 Aloe can ease itching and scaly skin in people with seborrheic dermatitis, a more severe skin condition that can create dandruff.

 5. Olive Oil

 The olive oil (or coconut oil) in your kitchen cabinet can be very useful because it can temporarily remove dandruff flakes.
 Just apply a little bit of unrefined organic olive or coconut oil to scaly patches on the scalp.
-Let it sit for about an hour, then use a comb or brush to smooth out the hair.
+Let it sit for about an hour, and then use a comb or brush to smooth out the hair.

 If you apply too much, you will likely have oily hair and may need to shampoo.
 You can also add a few drops of the essential oils noted in this article and may benefit by including coconut oil in your diet.
 Just make sure it is unrefined and organic.

 Skin irritations are often caused by depression, anxiety and stress.
-Try to pay attention to changes in your skin at these times and more importantly, try to avoid these feelings by implementing stress reduction behaviors and techniques.
+Try to pay attention to changes in your skin at these times, and more importantly, try to avoid these feelings by implementing stress reduction behaviors and techniques.

 7. Apple Cider Vinegar

 It’s no surprise that apple cider vinegar uses (ACV) include being great for killing the fungus that causes dandruff.
 It is known to provide instant relief from itchiness and and may be your answer for how to get rid of dandruff with just a few applications.

 Try combining equal parts ACV with water, and massage onto the scalp.
 Let it sit for a few minutes, and rinse.

 Repeat for five to seven days, and see if you notice a difference.
 If you experience any irritation, discontinue or use every other day for seven to 10 days to see if there is improvement.